Miti56/Accoustic-Key-Logger/README.md

 ## Overview

 This Python program allows you to perform keyboard acoustic analysis.
-By using sophisticated audio processing algorithms, our program can detect key presses simply based on the sound.
+By using sophisticated audio processing algorithms, this program can detect key presses simply based on the sound.
 This has potential applications in accessibility, security, and user interface development.

 Through an easy-to-use graphical user interface (GUI), users can simply upload their audio recordings of typing and see the detected key presses.